manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 <!-- end -->
 <!-- example mva -->
 ##### Grouping by MVA (multi-value attributes)
 Manticore supports grouping by [MVA](../Creating_a_table/Data_types.md#Multi-value-integer-%28MVA%29).
-To show how it works let's create a table "shoes" with MVA "sizes" and insert few documents into it:
+To demonstrate how it works, let's create a table "shoes" with MVA "sizes" and insert a few documents into it:
 ```sql
 create table shoes(title text, sizes multi);
 insert into shoes values(0,'nike',(40,41,42)),(0,'adidas',(41,43)),(0,'reebook',(42,43));